andymckay/cleardjango/text/_build/html/_sources/introduction/introduction.txt

 Introduction
 --------------------------------------------------------------

 Thanks for taking the time to read through this book.
-Or maybe you are just reading the introduction and then wandering off, let's face it the attention span on the web is small.
-If that is the case, it was nice meeting you.
+Or maybe you are just reading the introduction and then wandering off.

-Still here, great.
-First off you are probably asking yourself, another book on Django?
+Yet another book on Django?
 There's already a lot of those out there.
 To prove it, I've made `a list  <http://djangozen.com/books/>`_.
-Well the reasons are all personal to me, I like Django and I like writing books.
+I like Django and I like writing.
 That's all there is too it.

 I do also think that no matter how well documented a project is and how many books there are, there's always room for more books.
 That's because people learn in different ways, I've always learned by example.